 Check Tire Pressure

-Before you hit the road, it’s crucial to double-check the tire pressure to ensure it’s at the optimal level.
+Before you hit the road, it’s crucial to double-check the to ensure it’s at the optimal level.
 Using a tire pressure gauge, measure the pressure in each tire and compare it to the manufacturer’s recommended PSI (pounds per square inch).
 If any tire is under or over-inflated, adjust accordingly to avoid potential safety hazards while driving.

 Replace Valve Cap

 The valve cap may seem like a small and insignificant part of your tire, but it plays a significant role in maintaining proper tire pressure.
 Make sure to securely replace the valve cap after inflating the tire to prevent dirt, debris, or moisture from entering the valve stem.
-This simple step can help prolong the life of your tires and ensure they perform optimally.
+This simple step can help prolong the life of your and ensure they perform optimally.

 Store Air Compressor Properly